Meet Stew | Testimonials | YouTube | Articles | APP Workouts | FREE Workouts | About PT Club 1 - 2 - 3 | Contact

 The 2nd version is to go for extended periods of time doing the 20 seconds / 10 second protocol.
 Typically, if we are doing this for 30 minutes, we will go for 5 minutes - take 2 min easy and then repeat the 5 minute fast / slow cycle.
 Get as many 5 min fast / slow cycles as you can in 30 minutes.

 If you have never ridden a rowing machine - also known as an ergometer, let me tell you - it is tough and a great full body workout.
 I always wondered why so many guys who rowed for their sport went onto SEAL training and did very well.
 It is one tough cardio-vascular exercise.
 My swim buddy Alden Mills was team captain of the Navy Heavyweight Crew Team and at 230 lbs could crank out 30 pullups.
 That is what rowing can do for you.
 But if you are seeking just a great non-impact cardio exercise, rowing maybe right for you.
-The good thing is that the machines like Concept 2 or Vasatrainer have programs on the machine that challenge you and keep your interest.100 Calorie Burnout
+The good thing is that the machines like Concept 2 or Vasatrainer have programs on the machine that challenge you and keep your interest.
+Try the 2000m test.
+If you can get it in about the same as your mile time - not bad!100 Calorie Burnout

 100 calorie burnout - pick any machine (bike, elliptical, rower, treadmill) and input your weight and age.
 Then see how fast you can burn 100 calories.
 Usually take 5-8 minutes and should feel like you just sprinted a mile.